dannhariton/advanced-landing-page/README.md

-# Hounter - Find the Place To Lice Your Dreams
+# Hounter - Find the Place To Live Your Dreams

 A landing page for a finctional platform that helps people find their perfect house.